djplaner/garden/_projects/duck_meadows.md

 weight: 1
 ---

-Functional (septic drainage ditch) and aesthetic (French Formal) garden design for an ex-market garden property.
+When the septic backed up, the garden had to change.
+A personal project designing a garden to fit with the property's new French Formal style and to support a new evapo-transpiration bed for the septic system.

-Originally a market garden serving the Toowoomba and Gatton region Duck Meadows - named for the flocks of ducks visiting the property's dam and surrounding meadows - was originally a market garden serving Toowoomba and Gatton.
+Originally a market garden serving the Toowoomba and Gatton region _Duck Meadows_ - named for the flocks of ducks visiting the property's dam and surrounding meadows - is our home.
 When we arrived, Duck Meadows' best days were behind it.
-Both the homestead and the grounds were in need of renovation.
+Both the homestead and the grounds were in need of renovation ... then the septic system backed up.

-_something about the French Formal style for the house and gardens_

 # Before and after